-hadoop.proxyuser.cproxy user.groups
+hadoop.proxyuser.<proxy user>.groups

 Defines the groups that the proxy user account can impersonate.
-On a secure cluster the cproxy user is the Service Principal Name that corresponds to the cluster keytab file.
-On a non-secure cluster, the hadoop.proxyuser.<user>.hosts
+On a secure cluster the <proxy user> is the Service Principal Name that corresponds to the cluster keytab file.
+On a non-secure cluster, the <proxy user> is the system user that runs the Informatica daemon.

 Set to group names of impersonation users separated by commas.
-If less security is preferred, use the wildcard " \ " to allow impersonation from any group.
+If less security is preferred, use the wildcard " " to allow impersonation from any group.